-Break even pricing is a strategy focused on penetrating the market by keeping the price of the product in such a manner that the company is neither in profit nor in loss.
-Break even price has one of the simplest pricing formulas.
+The break-even price is a strategy focused on penetrating the market by keeping the price of the product in such a manner that the company is neither in profit nor in loss.
+The break-even price has one of the simplest pricing formulas.
 Fixed cost + Variable cost = Total cost / Break even price.

-Thus, the key factor to maintain break even price is to determine the exact fixed and variable costs.
-The application of break even pricing comes when making business and marketing plans as well as when trying to penetrate a new market.
-Even in the business environment, break even price plays an important role.
+Thus, the key factor to maintaining a break-even price is to determine the exact fixed and variable costs.
+The application of break-even price comes when making business and marketing plans as well as when trying to penetrate a new market.
+Even in the business environment, break-even price plays an important role.

 Break-Even Price Formula

-Break-even price is a concept used to determine the sales volume that would allow a business to cover its costs.
-When you set your break-even price, you’re trying to figure out how many products or services you’d have to sell in order to make back the money you spent on creating them.
+The break-even price is a concept used to determine the sales volume that would allow a business to cover its costs.
+When you set your break-even price, you’re trying to figure out how many products or services you’d have to sell to take back the money you spent on creating them.

 Break-even point = fixed costs/unit variable cost